HITECHCRIME/HC_SG309_Killlxv_MOTHNODE_Hex/README.md

 My faith is alive but it's easily forgotten
 I'm into the bottom

-i crave that i can’t raise the faith and grit in my lungs i am dying again day after day, for truth, for the sins
-(what) i’ve told yesterday crushed in my hands
-Say what you did not mean... at all.
+i crave that i can’t raise the faith the grit in my lungs and i am dying again day after day, for truth, for the sins what i’ve gave yesterday still crushed in my hands ye Say what you did not mean... at all.
 Descend into Feelings, just swirling around
 My signs still carved on stones